JairunDiemert/LearningGit/README.md

 Using a text editor of your choice, create a Hello World application that prints your Github handle, followed by a colon and your last name, first name in camel case.
 On a new line, begin printing the numbers 1 through 100.
 Each fifth number, add a new line.
-Your output should look something like this:
+Your output should look something like this, with the difference that the first line should have your GitHub handle and name:

 ```
-sbitbot:BitnerSteven
+amishra1024:MishraAmitabh
 1 2 3 4 5
 6 7 8 9 10
 ...